The Annual Lecture

-The next Annual Lecture will be given by Timothy Williamson on Wednesday 2nd March 2016.
+The next Annual Lecture will be given by Timothy Williamson on Wednesday 2nd March 2016 from 5.30 pm in the Old Theatre, on the ground floor of the Old Building, LSE, Houghton Street, London.
 His lecture is called, ‘Speculative Philosophy’.
-Venue tbc.

 Places are limited, and no reservations can be taken, so you are advised to arrive early to be sure of a seat.
 This event is free and open to anyone wishing to attend.

 Past Annual Lectures

 1998 Thomas Nagel,‘Conceiving the Impossible and the Mind-Body Problem’